Rat care guide

 Use the height

-Add shelves or ledges so the cage has routes, not empty vertical space.
+Add shelves or ledges so the cage has guides, not empty vertical space.

 Make food easy to manage